magnusstubman/perspective-core-server/README.md

 Currently only a REST-api is available, but we plan to add a front-end shortly.

+## Tips

+1. Use nodemon to restart server on file change: https://github.com/remy/nodemon

 ## TODO
 * Support for `/users`
 * Support for `/statuses`